broulston/TDSS-RQS-ViP/README.txt

 UPDATE May 21 2019:
-Not enough space on GitHub to write all the above light curves, so will only write out those that ended up getting observed by TDSS (see RQS_July2018)
+Not enough space on GitHub to write all the above light curves, so will only write out those that ended up getting observed by TDSS (see RQS-01Jul2018.txt)
 Now:
 No. lightcurves in gband/ folder 14109
 No. lightcurves in rband/ folder 14109

-FOR NON-VARIABILITY SELECTED TARGETS:
-We use magnitude limit instead.
-These targets are listed in NGCmagselect_noLC.txt.
 CLM 2019